flintlang/flint/docs/language_guide.md

 for let value: String in dictionary {}
 ```
 ### If Statements
 The `if` statement has a single condition  i.e. `x == 2`.
-It executes a set of statments only if that condition evaluates to `true`
+It executes a set of statements only if that condition evaluates to `true`
 ```swift
 if x == 2 {
   // ...
 }
 ```
 #### Else Clauses
-The `if` statement can also provide an alternative set of statments known as an `else` _clause_ which gets executed when the condition gets evaluated to `false`.
+The `if` statement can also provide an alternative set of statements known as an `else` _clause_ which gets executed when the condition gets evaluated to `false`.
 ```swift
 if x == 2 {
   // ...